drunkard/ceph-readable-doc/html/_sources/radosgw/pubsub-module.rst.txt

 - user: name of the user that created the subscription
 - name: name of the subscription
 - topic: name of the topic the subscription is associated with
+- dest.bucket_name: name of the bucket storing the events
+- dest.oid_prefix: oid prefix for the events stored in the bucket
+- dest.push_endpoint: in case of S3-compliant notifications, this value will be used as the push-endpoint URL
+- if push-endpoint URL contain user/password information, request must be made over HTTPS.
+Topic get request will be rejected if not
+- dest.push_endpoint_args: in case of S3-compliant notifications, this value will be used as the push-endpoint args
+- dest.push_endpoint_topic: in case of S3-compliant notifications, this value will hold the topic name as sent to the endpoint (may be different than the internal topic name)
+- s3_id: in case of S3-compliant notifications, this will hold the notification name that created the subscription

 Delete Subscription
 ```````````````````